Restorative Dentistry – Boston, MA

 Alternatively, dental bridges are a sturdy and worthwhile option when a patient is missing one or more teeth that were located next to each other in the mouth.
 Why is it called a bridge?
 Because it’s meant to literally “bridge” the gap that these teeth have left.
 It’s attached in place with the help of additional dental crowns, which are anchored over nearby natural teeth.
 Like singular dental crowns, the process of having a new bridge designed and crafted can require two (or three) appointments.

 Root Canal Therapy

 Over the years, root canal therapy has garnered an unfair reputation.
 The pain that’s often associated with it is the pain that comes from a badly damaged or infected tooth; in fact, root canal therapy is the solution to that problem that provides relief at last to patients in need!
-Better yet, you can trust in our highly trained, in-house endodontist to handle this necessary procedure in a safe, comfortable, and smooth manner.
+Better yet, you can trust our highly trained, in-house endodontist to handle this necessary procedure in a safe, comfortable, and smooth manner.

-The team at Devonshire Dental Associates will do everything they possibly can to help you avoid the need for tooth extraction.
+The team at Devonshire Dental will do everything they possibly can to help you avoid the need for tooth extraction.
 However, there are some situations where this procedure becomes a necessity for your safety and health.
 They include:

 - If a tooth has experienced a traumatic injury and cannot be safely reimplanted.